kappithannemo/cowin-ii/README.md

 # Cowin WhatsApp Notifier

 ## What does it do
-Specify pincode, age limit(18 or 45) and a mobile number.
+Specify pincode/district, age limit(18 or 45) and a mobile number.
 Whenever slot becomes available for given age at specified pincode, you will receive a message on whatsapp.

 ## Steps to setup: